apeterson91/website/content/post/causal_inference_two/index.md

 2. Is FFR proximity independent of BMI except through excess junk food consumption?
 3. Does FFR proximity share causes with BMI?

 This is where things become tricky and why this example represents a departure from hypothetical to realistic.
+Let's work through these questions one-by-one in order to see how FFR proximity fails or succeeds to be an effective IV.

 ### 1. Is FFR proximity associated with excess junk food consumption?